imperva/dsfkit/README.md

     <td>1.7.29
     </td>
     <td>
-      Added support for DRA version 4.18.0.10
+      Added internal support for DRA version 4.18.
+Set the variable ‘dra_version’ to 4.18 to use it.
     </td>
   </tr>